 The loan will go towards Ukraine’s military expenditures.
 Kyiv can invest in key equipment for fighting Russia, including artillery, air defence, and wider equipment support.

-A government source told South Korean news agency Yonhap that, “While watching for signs of Korea and Russia military cooperation, response measures will be taken step by step.”
+A government source told South Korean news agency Yonhap that, “While watching for signs of North Korea and Russia military cooperation, response measures will be taken step by step.”

 Russian local authorities claim that Ukrainian drones attacked four Russian plants, including three distilleries, overnight on October 22, including in the oblasts of Tula, Tambov, and Voronezh.

-In an interview with Wladyslaw Bartoszewsk, Polish Deputy Minister of Foreign Affairs on October 21, Wladyslaw T. Bartoszewsk stated that Warsaw wants to review the classified additions made to Ukraine’s recent presented by President Volodymyr Zelensky.
+In an interview with Wladyslaw Bartoszewsk, Polish Deputy Minister of Foreign Affairs on October 21, Wladyslaw T. Bartoszewsk stated that Warsaw wants to review the classified additions made to Ukraine’s recent victory plan presented by President Volodymyr Zelensky.

 This includes 1,350 casualties that Russian forces have suffered in the last day.